SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connecting-devices.md

 After the data is imported, you will get feedback on the number of devices that were pre-registered as well as on any potential errors that may have occurred.

-For your convenience we provide CSV template files for both bulk registration types (simple/full) which you can download to view or copy the structure.
+For your convenience, we provide CSV template files for both bulk registration types (simple/full) which you can download from the registration wizard to view or copy the structure.

 ##### To import CSV data in Microsoft Excel